 Choosing Your Setup

-That said, once configured correctly, virtually all ATAs in our Gateways & ATAs support guides work well with Asterisk.
+Once configured correctly, virtually all ATAs in our Gateways & ATAs support guides work well with Asterisk.
 If you're having trouble choosing, check out our recommended list.
-Regardless of which ATA you pick, its configuration guides should still be followed as closely as possible even when connecting the ATA to Asterisk instead of our trunks.
+Regardless of which ATA you pick, that ATA's T38Fax configuration guide still applies, even when connecting to your Asterisk server: usually only the username, password, and server address need changed.

 SIP ALG is a firewall feature that was designed to help SIP traffic traverse a firewall/NAT.
 Unfortunately they do not always process SIP message correctly, and T.38 poses one corner case for many SIP ALGs.
-While it may be tempting to disable SIP ALG on your firewall, it often isn't so easy as flipping a switch and it's best to use port 5080 instead.
+Some SIP ALGs are deeper than others, such as those included on appliances made by Palo Alto, Meraki, and Sonicwall, and therefore need disabled completely.
+In most cases, however, it's sufficient to use port 5080 where possible.
+At minimum, always prefer sip.t38fax.com:5080.

-The T.38 protocol requires firewall exceptions if you are behind an external firewall, or a router performing NAT/ACL filtering.
+T.38 on Asterisk requires firewall exceptions if you are behind a third party firewall, or an edge router performing NAT or ACL filtering, or have strict firewall rules on the Asterisk server itself.
 Such devices include:

 - Dedicated firewall appliances such as Cisco ASAs, Sonicwalls or Fortigates.